guglxni/reactive-bounty-1/VIDEO_SCRIPT.md

 So let me wrap up with why this submission stands out.

 First, I hit every requirement on the bounty checklist.
-Reactive contracts deployed — check.
-Destination contracts — check.
+Reactive contracts deployed on Lasna testnet — check.
+Destination contracts on Ethereum Sepolia — check.
 Deploy scripts and documentation — check.
 All addresses documented — check.
-Transaction hashes for every step — check.
-Feed identifier, decimals, domain separator in the payload — check, check, check.
-AggregatorV3Interface compatibility — absolutely.
+Transaction hashes for every step, origin, reactive, and destination — check.
+Feed identifier, decimals, domain separator, and version in the payload — check, check, check.
+AggregatorV3Interface compatibility so any DeFi app can read the prices — absolutely.

 But I also went beyond the spec.
 Multi-feed support means one RSC handles three different price feeds efficiently.
 The Telegram bot adds real-time monitoring.
 199 tests prove the code is solid.
 And 618-plus live updates show this thing actually works in production.